-A positive and fulfilling relationship will help you rise up and feel empowered and not bitter and vengeful.
-If most of your partner’s actions are more likely to irritate you than inspire you, it may be time to consider whether this relationship is serving your best interests.
+A positive and fulfilling relationship should help you grow and feel empowered, not bitter and vengeful.
+If your partner’s actions are more likely to irritate you than inspire you, it may be time to consider whether this relationship is serving your best interests.

 5. You always think of letting go of the relationship.

-You should listen to your intuition and never be afraid of change.
-Change can never be disruptive if it means a life that is devoid of quarrels, fights, and toxicity.
+It’s essential to listen to your inner voice and never be afraid of change.
+Change may be disruptive, but it can also lead to a life that is free of quarrels, fights, and toxicity.

 If you want to know more about when you should let go of a relationship, then check this video out below: